 Where to find us:

-The Writing, Rhetoric, and Professional Communication main offices, and meeting rooms are located in E18, 2nd floor and the classroom is on the first floor pf E17.
-Some lecturers have offices in other buildings, so please check the lecturer listing for specific information.
+The Writing, Rhetoric, and Professional Communication main offices and meeting rooms are located in E18, 2nd floor, and the classroom is on the first floor of E17.
+Some lecturers have offices in other buildings, so please check the MIT directory for specific information.

 To reach us, please email firstname.lastname@example.org or call (617) 253-3039.